 How Accessible is Japan for families

-We found Japan, especially big cities such as Kyoto and Tokyo to be really accessible for families.
+We found Japan, especially big cities such as Kyoto with a toddler and even Tokyo with a toddler to be really accessible for families.
 We aren’t really baby wearers so travel most places with a stroller.
 Japan was really easy to travel around with a stroller with most places being flat and many of that stations and public transport stations having elevators.

 TOP JAPAN FAMILY TRAVEL TIP: Have a stroller that folds down compactly.
 Space is at a premium in Japan, especially on public transport so a compact stroller is a must.
 We used the Familidoo and loved it!

 I don’t know why, but when I thought about using public transport with children in Japan, I thought it would be a terribly stressful experience.
 How wrong I was!
 Japanese public transport is easy to use and very safe.
 We used taxis, trains, underground and went on the Shinkansen and found them easy to use and very accessible with children.

 TOP JAPAN FAMILY TRAVEL TIP: Try and avoid rush hour commuting.

 And if you are looking for travel hacks for trains to save you money then check out his handy post!

 Another destination that can be easily reached by train is Osaka!
 If you are going to Kyoto, you might want to consider s visit to Osaka